 You read the classics: Wasted, Stick Figure, Solitaire.
 Scour the psychology journals and thinspiration sites.
 The language, both the medical and memoir, appear in your writing.

 But all this writing has an unintended consequence, reframing a lifetime of memories within the context of your eating disorder, creating an identity inextricably linked to disease.
 Reflecting on your childhood prompts particular details to rise to the surface, memories reorganizing and reshaping themselves with new meanings.
-You remember that you had always been a picky eater, and perfected food-hiding by the time you were five, concealing slices of fish in my napkin, carefully arranging the top layer of the trash can to mask the dinner you’d discarded.
-You had always been repulsed by fat, and as a child spent most of dinner hour carefully pulling away every speck of fat from the bite-size pieces of steak on my plate, requesting everything well-done, my chicken dry and white-meat only, skimming the globs of oil that appeared on the surface of soups, dissecting slices of bacon.
-And you remember that you had always been acutely aware of my body.
+You remember that you had always been a picky eater, and perfected food-hiding by the time you were five, concealing slices of fish in your napkin, carefully arranging the top layer of the trash can to mask the dinner you’d discarded.
+You had always been repulsed by fat, and as a child spent most of dinner hour carefully pulling away specks of fat from the bite-size pieces of steak on your plate, requesting everything well-done, your chicken dry and white-meat only, skimming the globs of oil that appeared on the surface of soups, dissecting slices of bacon.
+And you remember that you had always been acutely aware of your body.
 In elementary school you were required to attend chapel, and you obsessed over how the flesh of your thighs spread out on the wooden pew, thick and soft.
 You soon decided to wear board shorts whenever you went swimming to cover the expanse that was your nine-year-old butt.
-Looking back, it is ironic that in fourth grade, before you’d even heard the word anorexia, your best friend accused you of an eating disorder after reading a book on the subject.

 It’s said that anorexia is a symptom that grows from a desire for control, and manifests in control on the most basic of levels.
 But for you, the writing is control.
 On paper, you can reshape and reimagine the experience.
 Try to make sense of what happened.
 Try to explain what it is to exist after an experience so defining you forget who you are without it.